Friday, May 29, 2026

 We were supposed to go to Epcot afterwards for another preview of Soarin’ afterwards, but instead decided to grab a drink and snack at BaseLine Tap House, which opened during the run up to Galaxy’s Edge but we had never been to.
 It was pretty good; we shared some pretzels and flatbread.

-I also checked out the progress on the Animation Courtyard, which is also scheduled to open next weekend.
+I also checked out the progress on the Animation Courtyard, which is also scheduled to open next week.

 Tuesday, May 5, 2026